abhinavm24/navi-ledger/ReadMe.md

  # Running the code for multiple test cases

  Please fill `input1.txt` and `input2.txt` with the input commands and use those files in `run.bat` or `run.sh`.
-Replace `python -m geektrus sample_input/input1.txt` with `python -m geektrus sample_input/input2.txt` to run the test case from the second file.
+Replace `python -m geektrust sample_input/input1.txt` with `python -m geektrust sample_input/input2.txt` to run the test case from the second file.

  # How to execute the unit tests